-Last season, two of Collins' pupils were recognized following the season as senior Abraham Kromah was an honorable mention All-ACC pick while rookie Kelby Brown received Freshman All-America accolades.
+Two of Collins' pupils were recognized following the 2010 season as senior Abraham Kromah was an honorable mention All-ACC pick while Brown received Freshman All-America accolades.
 Kromah paced Duke in tackles with 120 stops - including a career-high 20 in the season finale against North Carolina - while Brown, who played in just nine contests, led the nation in fumble recoveries per game (0.44) and totaled 63 tackles.